-Nestled on the mountain tops of Kangra district in Himanchal Pradesh, Mcleodganj is the ultimate destination for travellers who want to experience a tete-a-tete with nature.
+Nestled on the mountain tops of Kangra district in Himachal Pradesh, Mcleodganj is the ultimate destination for travelers who want to experience a tete-a-tete with nature.
 It is also referred to as Lhasa by the local Tibetan populace.
-Mcleodganj is the house of the temple of the Dalai Lama, popular destination for yoga enthusiasts, bike enthusiasts as well as those who just want to lay back and enjoy the intoxicating effect of the breath of the mountains.
+Mcleodganj is the house of the temple of the Dalai Lama, a popular destination for yoga enthusiasts, bike enthusiasts as well as those who just want to lay back and enjoy the intoxicating effect of the breath of the mountains.

 The best way to travel to Mcleod is by bus.
-If travelling from Delhi, the bus depot in front of Majnu ka Tila at North Campus, DU has a lot of night buses going towards the mountains.
-Going there on bikes seems like a tempting offer but the constant attempts by elephant like buses, frequenting the route to and from Mcleod, to almost push you off the road kind of dampens the riding experience.
+If traveling from Delhi, the bus depot in front of Majnu ka Tila at North Campus, DU has a lot of night buses going towards the mountains.
+Going there on bikes seems like a tempting offer but the constant attempts by elephant-like buses, frequenting the route to and from Mcleod, to almost push you off the road kind of dampens the riding experience.

 The weather is perfect through most of the year (evidenced by the complete absence of ceiling fans everywhere), the sights are breathtaking and the experience will be one you shall cherish forever.

-If you don’t mind walking much, that’s the best way to explore the locality because that way you get to avoid the road (and the automobiles, the dust and displeasure of it all together) and discover new tracks through the wilderness.
+If you don’t mind walking much, that’s the best way to explore the locality because that way you get to avoid the road (and the automobiles, the dust, and displeasure of it altogether) and discover new tracks through the wilderness.
 The locals are very kind and will generously guide you in case you get lost.
-And if walking is a bit of a hastle for you, then you have ample taxi services to choose from.
+And if walking is a bit of a hassle for you, then you have ample taxi services to choose from.

-Carpe Diem, a café in the main ton square, is a favourite amongst travellers.
+Carpe Diem, a café in the main town square, is a favorite amongst travellers.

-While there, you can also shop for traditional Tibetan style bead jewellery, souvenirs and textiles.
+While there, you can also shop for traditional Tibetan style bead jewelry, souvenirs, and textiles.
 You can cover most of the town in a matter of two days and henceforth however long you plan to stay there is your wish.

 One should be able to have a satisfying trip to Mcleodganj in about Rupees 6500, all included, for three days.